A few ideas

 Language Shapes Experience

-"Cheat day" creates shame.
-"High-carbohydrate day" creates data.
-Every word in this system is chosen to keep the user in observer mode, not judge mode.
+“Cheat day” creates shame.
+“A high-carb day” is just a description.
+Every word in this product is chosen to keep you in observer mode, not judge mode.

 09